thunderbird/webext-docs/downloads.rst

          .. api-member::
             :name: :value:`file`

+            The download's filename is suspicious.

          .. api-member::
             :name: :value:`url`

+            The download's URL is known to be malicious.

          .. api-member::
             :name: :value:`content`

+            The downloaded file is known to be malicious.

          .. api-member::
             :name: :value:`uncommon`

+            The download's URL is not commonly downloaded and could be dangerous.

          .. api-member::
             :name: :value:`host`